GaganBehrh/Quiz-Project/README.md

 ## Version control
 I managed the versions with the following process:
 - I created a repository in GitHub
-- I opened and developped the repository in GitPod
+- I opened and developed the repository in GitPod
-- I created and developped the files and folders in GitPod
+- I created and developed the files and folders in GitPod
 - I used commit messages to help the development with short notices and pushed the changes on GitHub from time to time
 - I saved and pushed my works to GitHub repository:
     1. git add . - adding work to git